 Much is being made about what will happen to the Chinese economy, which is set to grow in 2013 at the slowest pace in 23 years.
 The can making industry is watching with keen interest as the new Chinese administration faces slowing factory production and reduced investment.
 While some are cautious about the future in China and other portions of Asia, one of the leading systems integrators in the D&I (canmaking) industry believes the market will remain strong through 2014.
 Roeslein and Associates Inc. opened a fabrication and construction facility in Shanghai nearly three years ago to establish a local presence in a country it believes will eventually become the largest consumer market in the world.
 Per capita consumption in China is currently only about 17 cans per year, far below the 360 cans each person consumes in the United States annually.
-But Roeslein and Associates believes China’s 1.3 billion people and growing middle class point to increased consumption.
+But Roeslein and Associates believe China’s 1.3 billion people and growing middle-class point to increased consumption.

 The U.S. Commercial Service reports the Chinese food and beverage sector grew 29 percent annually between 2006 and 2011.
 That was a byproduct of growth in the country’s Gross Domestic Product (GDP) which more than quadrupled to $7.32 trillion from 2001-2011.
 A slowdown in such rapid economic growth was inevitable.
 Still, the International Monetary Fund projects Chinese GDP will grow 7.75 percent in 2013.